Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Conclusions and outlooks

 There are two important natural generalizations of this work.
 The first is to take into account some non-trivial torsion background.
-While here we only looked at the contribution of torsion fluctuations to the flow of $R^2$, having a background for $T^\rho{}_{\mu\nu}$ would provide us with torsion-dependent counterterms and allow us to renormalize torsion operators as well.
+While here we only looked at the contribution of torsion fluctuations to the flow of $R^2$, $R$ and the cosmological constant, having a background for $T^\rho{}_{\mu\nu}$ would provide us with torsion-dependent counterterms, and it would allow us to renormalize torsion operators as well.
 One is then interested in going beyond the quadratic truncation and, in particular, to include marginal interactions of the torsion, to obtain insights about the class of renormalizable torsion theories.
 The second generalization is to include fluctuations of the metric.
-Indeed, the framework we employ in this paper is valid well below the Planck scale, where quantum metric perturbations are frozen, however, in order to prove the perturbative $1$-loop renormalizability of the Starobinsky model, we have to check for possible mixings of the torsion degrees of freedom with those of the graviton.
-Such mixings are indeed expected to happen due to the $2^+$ spin parity sector carried by $\overline{S}^\mu{}_\nu$.
+Indeed, the computation that we have performed in this paper is valid below the Planck scale, where quantum metric perturbations are frozen.
+This has been justified by assuming that the coupling constants in the torsion sector as such that the dynamics become non-trivial below the Planck scale, and that the masses of the torsion excitation lie below $m_p$.
+The inclusion of quantum fluctuations of the metric would be necessary in order to prove the perturbative $1$-loop renormalizability of the theory, which would be highly non-trivial due to the possible mixings of the torsion degrees of freedom with those of the graviton.
+Such mixings would definitely be present, since the torsion carries spin-parity $2^+$ and $0^+$ degrees of freedom.
 This is a task that we plan to tackle in the future.

-Starobinsky's inflation is driven by the conformal anomaly.
+An important remark is in order: Starobinsky's inflation is driven by the conformal anomaly.
 Intuitively, the presence of a conformal anomaly on a maximally symmetric space leads to an inflationary phase, where the role of the cosmological constant is played by the anomaly itself.
 From this point of view, it could be interesting to obtain the conformal action for the full torsion tensor and use our results to check if torsion fluctuations can give rise to a consistent inflationary dynamics.
 It would also be interesting to explicitly find some regions in the coupling space where ${\rm tr}(a_2)>0$.
 In fact, also in this case torsion would not allow to exit inflation.
 We hope to analyze these interesting physical consequences of our work in the future.